anqihu2/TIME/README.md

 ## Step 5.1: Force align the annotated data for model talkers

-May be combined into one step with above.
+Recycle step 5 with just the model talkers' audio files.
+May be combined into one step with step 5.

 ## Step 6: Extract pitch values (prosodypro)

-## Step 6.1: Extract the phone level TextGrid for participants (this is not that necessary as th phone/word (1st/2nd) tier can be specified in prosodypro script)
+## Step 6.1: Extract the phone level TextGrid for participants

 ```python
 # Move the files phone level textfrids that are not tier-removed to a temp folder